kevinq22/kevinq22.github.io/essays/make-your-programming-workflow.md

 ## Final Thoughts

 Overall, I think that design patterns are very flexible and versatile in making my code more manageable.
 Additionally, it eases the programming workflow in that I don’t have to work at a problem from scratch, but rather I can use design patterns as a sort of blueprint or skeleton to build upon my actual solution.
-As I continue to expose myself to more design patterns, I hope that with more experience and knowledge, I can effectively use design patterns for my future projects.
+As I continue to expose myself to more design patterns I hope that with more experience and knowledge, I can effectively use design patterns for my future projects.